Letícia Román: Early years

 Román was born Letizia Novarese in Rome in 1941.
 She was the daughter of stage actress Giuliana Gianni and screenwriter/costume designer Nino Novarese.

 Taught by tutors, Roman received the equivalent of an American high school education.
-She is fluent in five languages.
+She was fluent in five languages.

-Roman said that her parents didn't want her to be an actress, but after arriving in Hollywood, she began studying acting under Sandy Meisner.
+Roman said that her parents did not want her to be an actress, but after arriving in Hollywood, she began studying acting under Sandy Meisner.
 She studied with Gladys Vogeler to diminish her accent.

 Career

 Román started her film career with a small part in the Elvis Presley film G.I.
-Blues where she plays Tina.
+Blues, where she plays Tina.
 Román had her first leading role in the film The Girl Who Knew Too Much (1963), where she plays Nora Davis, a mystery obsessed woman who believes she has witnessed a murder.
-After completing the film, Román went to Germany where she made several films including Russ Meyer's Fanny Hill.
+After completing the film, Román went to Germany, where she made several films, including Russ Meyer's Fanny Hill.